-67. Mr. Luna was extremely torn by this decision.
+- 74. Mr. Luna was extremely torn by this decision.
 On the one hand, he had planned to work until the age of at least sixty-two, and those years of income figured prominently in his family's retirement planning.
 Also, management had just offered him a new position in a store that was projected to bring large bonuses.
 On the other hand, he did not want to lose the HRA benefit for his spouse, knowing that medical care is especially important and costly as one ages.
 In 2017, he spoke with Valerie Vallo in Save Mart's HR department to ask questions about his retirement benefits to help him make this critical decision.
-Ms. Vallo told him that as long as he retired by December 31, 2017, both he and his spouse would keep their HRA benefit for the duration of Mr. Luna's life.

-68. In reliance on Save Mart's written and verbal representations that the HRA benefit would be for the duration of his life, Mr. Luna decided to retire early to keep the spousal benefit, and retired effective December 31, 2017 at the age of fifty-six.
+Ms. Vallo told him that as long as he retired by December 31, 2017, both he and his spouse would keep their HRA benefit for the duration of Mr. Luna's life. - 75.
+In reliance on Save Mart's written and verbal representations that the HRA benefit would be for the duration of his life, Mr. Luna decided to retire early to keep the spousal benefit, and retired effective December 31, 2017 at the age of fifty-six. - 76.
+Save Mart's termination of the HRA benefit will cost Mr. Luna tens-of-thousands of dollars over the duration of his life.